 Gabriela holds degrees from UBA, UF, and the School of Medicine of the University of Pennsylvania.

 Gregory P. Shea, Ph.D., consults, teaches, researches, and writes in the areas of organizational and individual change, leadership, innovation, and group effectiveness.
-He has worked extensively in multiple industries and with senior leadership including boards of directors as well as deep within organizations.
-He is a Senior Fellow at the Wharton School’s Center for Leadership and Change, Adjunct Professor of Management at the Wharton School of the University of Pennsylvania and of its Aresty Institute of Executive Education, Adjunct Senior Fellow at the Leonard Davis Institute of Health Economics at the Wharton School, President of Shea & Associates, Inc. He served as Academic Director for the Johnson and Johnson/Wharton Program for Health System CEO’s and for fourteen years as Academic Director for the Johnson and Johnson/Wharton Fellows Program for Nurse Executives.
-His awards include an Excellence in Teaching Award from Wharton.
-He is a member of the Academy of Management and the American Psychological Association.
+He has worked extensively in multiple industries and with leaders and boards in multiple industries especially of healthcare provider systems as well as deep within organizations.
+He is a Senior Fellow at the Wharton School’s Center for Leadership and Change, Adjunct Professor of Management at the Wharton School of the University of Pennsylvania and of its Aresty Institute of Executive Education, Adjunct Senior Fellow at the Leonard Davis Institute of Health Economics at the Wharton School.

-Dr. Shea has co-authored Leading Successful Change: 8 Keys to Making Change Work (revised edition, 2020), We Can Fix Healthcare: The Future Is Now (2016)
+Dr. Shea has co-authored 6 books including Leading Successful Change: 8 Keys to Making Change Work (revised edition, 2020, contributed chapters to multiple books) and published numerous articles in various professional journals.